astronomer/airflow-guides/guides/managing-airflow-code.md

 ## Reusing Code

-Any code that is re-used between projects (e.g. custom hooks or operators, DAG templates, etc.) should live in separate repositories in your version control tool.
-This ensures that any changes to the code (e.g. updates to a custom operator) only need to be made in one place and will be reflected across all projects where that code is used.
+Any code that is reused between projects (e.g. custom hooks or operators, DAG templates, etc.) should live in a repository that's separate from your individual project repositories.
+This ensures that any changes to the re-used code (e.g. updates to a custom operator) only need to be made once and apply across all projects where that code is used.

-You can then pull in code from that separate repository into your Airflow project.
+You can then pull in code from that separate repository into one of your Airflow projects.
 If you are working with Astronomer, check out our documentation on [building from a private repository](https://www.astronomer.io/docs/enterprise/v0.25/develop/customize-image#build-from-a-private-repository).
 Depending on your repository setup, it may also be possible to manage this with your CI/CD tool.

 ## Development Flow

 You can extend the project structure described above to work for developing DAGs and promoting code through `dev`, `QA`, and `production` environments.
 The most common method for managing code promotion with this project structure is to use branching.
 You still maintain one project/repository, and create `dev` and `qa` branches for any code in development or testing.
 Your `main` branch should correspond to code that is deployed to production.
-You then use your CI/CD tool to manage promotion between these three branches.
-For more on this, checkout out our docs on [implementing CI/CD](https://www.astronomer.io/docs/enterprise/v0.25/deploy/ci-cd).
+You can then use your CI/CD tool to manage promotion between these three branches.
+For more on this, check out Astronomer's docs on [implementing CI/CD](https://www.astronomer.io/docs/enterprise/v0.25/deploy/ci-cd).

 Note that there are many ways of implementing a development flow for your Airflow code.
 For example, you may work with feature branches instead of a specific `dev` branch.
 How you choose to implement this will depend on the needs of your team, but the method described here is a good place to start if you aren't currently using CI/CD with Airflow.